The ultimate guide to preparing for life as self-employed in 20197 Jan 2019

 Other protection to think about includes business contents for the things your business relies on every day, and business premises whether you work from home or have separate premises.

-Keeping a watchful eye on your finances is essential to self-employed success.
+Keeping a watchful eye on your finances is essential to success for the self-employed in 2019.
 Variable cash flow is a common challenge for self-employed business owners, so it’s good to be one step ahead of your income and outgoings.
 Things to look out for are:

-Late payments can be a big problem for the self-employed.
+Late payments can be a big problem for the self-employed in 2019.
 If you’re not being paid on time for your products or services, it’ll seriously affect your cash flow.

 Make sure your invoicing process is tight, including how you follow up with a customer who’s fallen behind.